ongr-io/global-docs/Contributing.md

 ```

-> We assume that you already updated bundle's vendors via composer.
+> We assume that you already updated bundle's vendors via composer. (run `composer install` in the bundle root)

 Some small issues related with spaces,new lines and etc might be fixed with `phpcbf` which comes together with code sniffer.
 To perform a fixes run: